So let each one give as he purposes in his heart, not grudgingly, or of necessity; for God loves a cheerful giver.~2 Corinthians 9:7 NKJV

 “I’ll wear my cardigan.”

-SERVING AT THE MISSION CHURCH
+THE MISSION CHURCH

 “Grandma, what did you get them?”
 Stephanie asked when they arrived at the mission church.

 “What a Christmas,” Stephanie said, lifting a box from the trunk.
 “This would be fun if I was ninety-nine years old,” she mumbled.

 Grace pretended not to hear the remark.
 Each carrying a large box, the two entered the processing room in the basement of the church.

 “Steph, I need to sort clothing,” Grace said.
 “Will you distribute these gifts to my friends?”

 “But… I don’t know how.”